netbeez/bash-style-guide/bash-style-guide.md

 1. Put everything in small, well-defined functions
 2. Use a `main`
-2. Explicitly declare your variables
+3. Explicitly declare your variables
-3. Keep global variables to a minimum, pass around local variables
+4. Keep global variables to a minimum, pass around local variables
-4. Quote all variables when possible
+5. Quote all variables when possible
-3. Set environment options so common-sense errors are thrown
+6. Set environment options so common-sense errors are thrown
+7. Use common sense.
+Most of these rules don't apply 100% of the time.
+But try to follow as closely as possible, and break convention when needed.
+Some shells (`sh`) doesn't support all these features, etc. What's important is to add structure wherever possible.